feltcute/ModdingDocsMGD/Doc/Reference/EventOnly/SpeakersSpecific.rst

 **SetPostName**
 ----------------
 Sets the end of a monsters name to a thing, can be used to make attack titles appear in events.
-Will affect all speakers, and persist for all ``"Speaks"`` calls until it is manually set blank.
+Will affect all speakers, and persist for all ``"Speaks"`` calls until it's manually set blank.

 .. code-block:: javascript